Disclosure: Some posts may contain affiliate links or are promotional articles. I only endorse brands that I trust.

 There was a tiny lift with a metal cage in the centre that was big enough for one person, but that rarely worked and used to get stuck.
 I remember finding it utterly terrifying and exhilarating at the same time.

 She lived on a pretty street that used to get used as a film set for looking typically french.
-I’d climb onto the window ledge in her front room, accidentally squashing her flowers to peer over the ledge outside, so I could get a birds eye view of the film set below.
+I’d climb onto the window ledge in her front room, accidentally squashing her flowers to peer over the ledge outside, so I could get a birds-eye view of the film set below.

 Sometimes she’d catch me and pull me back into the apartment by my feet, scolding me for ruining her plants and of course dangling out of the window when we were six floors up from the ground.

-It was Paris that I tried my very first piece of real chocolate, dark cocoa and Seville orange buttons.
+It was in Paris that I tried my very first piece of real chocolate, dark cocoa and Seville orange buttons.
 I had my first visit to a Patisserie, which both started my love of baking, later becoming a chef, but it was also the first time I visited an Art gallery, the Louvre.

 I remember seeing the Mona Lisa and thinking it was so small, what was all the fuss about?

-As I got older I began to find creative people, in fact I gravitated towards them.
+As I got older I began to find creative people, in fact, I gravitated towards them.
 The idea of a normal life working in an office frightened me to be blunt, and so began my somewhat turbulent journey, filled with wonder, trauma and inspiration.

-Arts are a secret obsession, a kind of driving force behind many of my decisions in life, until I had children of course.
+Arts are a secret obsession, a kind of driving force behind many of my decisions in life until I had children of course.